pghvlaans/sbotools/README.md

 * Post-Release
   * Build.pm: When distcleaning, do not delete files that are needed later in the queue
   * sbohints: With --query, also report scripts that are optional dependencies; more grammatical output
-  * Allow non-root users to call sbofind, non-destructive sboconfig and sbohints flags, --help and --version
+  * Allow non-root users to call sbofind, non-destructive sbocheck, sboconfig and sbohints flags, -h and -v
   * Install an SBO::Lib(3) summary man page; add exit code information to the other man 3 pages
+  * sbocheck: Accept bundled flags (e.g. -gn)

 * 3.4.1 - 2025-01-29
   * Bugfix: Use md5sum-specific subdirectories for distfiles to avoid improper overwriting